 Spring is in the air and warmer weather means it's time to get out and enjoy the great outdoors.
 From historical sites to newly renovated parks, there are plenty of opportunities to get outside in Macon.
 Here are some of the top spots in the city.

-With over 17,000 years of history (yes really!), Ocmulgee National Monument is one of Macon's top attractions.
+With over 17,000 years of history (yes really!), Ocmulgee Mounds National Historical Park is one of Macon's top attractions.
 See the Earth Lodge with its original floors dating back to 1015.
 Immerse yourself in the wetlands environment by taking a stroll on the park's boardwalk.
 Climb to the top of the Great Temple Mound for a stunning view of Downtown.
 Mark your calendar for their annual Indian Celebration happening Sept.
 15 - 16.
 One of the largest Native American gatherings in the Southeast, the Celebration includes more than 200 craftsmen, dancers, storytellers, and living history demonstrators coming together to share their culture with visitors.

 Previously the site of the Macon Water Authority, this newly renovated park contains 180 acres of paved walking trails, state-of-the-art playgrounds, pavilion space, and access to the Ocmulgee River.
 Pack a picnic for the family and enjoy your meal under a shaded pavilion.
 Walk, run, or ride the seven miles of trails.
 Grab your floats and tube 2-miles from one end of the park to the other.
 During the Spring and Summer months, book a half day kayak adventure at the Park with Ocmulgee Outdoor Expedition.